Isomorphism Testing for Graphs Excluding Small Topological Subgraphs: Allowing Color Refinement to Split Small Color Classes

 In the following, we provide a more detailed overview for the main algorithm testing isomorphism of graphs excluding $K_h$ as a topological subgraph.
 On a high-level, the algorithm builds on a decomposition strategy.
 Let $G_1$ and $G_2$ denote the two input graphs.
 By testing isomorphisms of connected components separately, we may assume without loss of generality that $G_1$ and $G_2$ are connected.
 The algorithm aims at finding isomorphism-invariant sets $D_1$ and $D_2$ and recursively computes isomorphisms between all pairs of components of $G_1 - D_1$ and $G_2 - D_2$.
 In order to combine the partial isomorphisms between connected components of $G_1 - D_1$ and $G_2 - D_2$ into full isomorphisms between $G_1$ and $G_2$ the algorithm builds on the various group-theoretic tools (to be discussed in Section \ref{sec:group-machinery}).
 Here, one of the crucial properties is that $|N_{G_i}(Z)|$ is polynomially bounded in $h$ for every connected component $Z$ of $G_i - D_i$.
 To test isomorphisms between $G_1[D_1]$ and $G_2[D_2]$, the algorithms builds on the notion of $t$-CR-bounded graphs originally introduced by Ponomarenko \cite{Ponomarenko89}.

-Intuitively speaking, a (vertex- and arc-colored) graph $G$ is $t$-CR-bounded, $t \in \NN$, if the vertex coloring of $G$ can be turned into the discrete coloring (i.e., each vertex has its own color) by repeatedly \begin{itemize} \item performing the Color Refinement algorithm (expressed by the letters `CR'), and \item taking a color class $[v]_\chi \coloneqq \{w \in V(G) \mid \chi(w) = \chi(v)\}$ of size $|[v]_\chi| \leq t$ and assigning each vertex from the class its own color. \end{itemize} The next definition formalizes this intuition.
+Intuitively speaking, a (vertex- and arc-colored) graph $G$ is $t$-CR-bounded, $t \in \NN$, if the vertex coloring of $G$ can be turned into the discrete coloring (i.e., each vertex has its own color) by repeatedly \begin{itemize} \item performing the Color Refinement algorithm (expressed by the letters `CR'), and \item taking a color class $[v]_\chi \coloneqq \{w \in V(G) \mid \chi(w) = \chi(v)\}$ of some vertex $v \in V(G)$ of size $|[v]_\chi| \leq t$ and assigning each vertex from the class its own color. \end{itemize} An example is given Figure \ref{fig:t-cr-example}.
+The next definition formalizes this concept.